-Program Goals for Secondary Bible Truths
+Program Approach for Secondary Bible Truths

 The goal of a Bible class in any Christian school is to lay the foundation for a biblical worldview.
 In order to lay an effective foundation for a biblical worldview, students must have and understand all the parts of a biblical worldview and have the skills they need to apply that worldview.